Sue Thompson (pool player)

 Susan Thompson (born 10 October 1969), usually known professionally as Sue Thompson, is a Scottish former professional pool player.
-She won the WEPF World Eight-ball championship eleven times.
+She won the WEPF World Eightball Championship eleven times.

 Career

 Thompson started playing pool, aged 14, when a friend invited her into a pub for a game.
 The next year, Thompson had her own pool table and played for around twelve hours a day until the age of 19, winning the British Ladies Pool championship three times in four attempts.

 She became a professional player in 1992, after winning a five-year battle against the Professional Pool Players Organisation's refusal to grant her professional status.
 An industrial tribunal in Leeds found that she had been the victim of sex discrimination, and gave the Professional Pool Players Organisation three months to admit her as a professional.

 Thompson won the 1993 European Eight-ball championship on her 24th birthday, retaining her title from the previous year.

-She reached the final of the WEPF World Eight-ball championship in both 1994 and 1995, losing both times to Linda Leadbitter.
+She reached the final of the WEPF World Eightball Championship in both 1994 and 1995, losing both times to Linda Leadbitter.